mebinkxavier/FSM-based-Traffic-Light-Controller-/README.md

 # FSM-based-Traffic-Light-Controller-
+Project Description:
-A traffic light controller designed using FSM in Verilog.
-It controls Red, Yellow and Green signals based on timed state transitions.
-The system models real-world traffic flow and demonstrates sequential logic design using HDL for safe and efficient signal switching.
+This project implements a traffic light controller using a Finite State Machine (FSM) in Verilog HDL.
+The system controls traffic signals (Red, Yellow, Green) based on timed state transitions, simulating real-world traffic behavior at an intersection.
+The FSM ensures orderly signal switching and can be extended for pedestrian inputs or multiple lanes.
+This project demonstrates sequential logic design, state transition modeling, and real-time signal control using HDL.